jmas/plain-php-api/README.md

 # Plain PHP API

-It is very "sportan" list of PHP functions for creating API services that using MySQL as data base.
+It is very "sportan" list of PHP functions for creating API service that using MySQL as data base.

 ## db()